baler-collaboration/baler/documentation/setup/docker_setup.md

 Please note, this mounting does not permanently change the behavior of the container, for this the container must be rebuilt.

-## Running with Apptainer (Singularity)  on a cluster##
+## Running with Apptainer (Singularity) on a cluster ##

 Docker is not available on all platforms, particularly high-performance or shared environments prefer not to use Docker due to security concerns.
 In these environments, Apptainer (formerly Singularity) is generally preferred and available.

-In order to run Baler on a managed platform may require additional options to work with the system wide Apptainer configuration and respect good practice such as writing to appropriate storage areas.
+In order to run Baler on a managed platform may require additional options to work with the system wide Apptainer configuration and respect good practice such as writing to appropriate storage areas, preferably not in on a shared storage space.

 Create and enter workspace directory:
 ```console